-- 104. To avoid cuts to this funding, many educational institutions will take steps to suppress any expression or curtail any practices that could be construed to violate the Letter and will move preemptively to enforce the Letter against educators, including Plaintiffs' members.
-Because the Letter's terms are wholly vague, enforcement of its prohibitions can only occur in an arbitrary and discriminatory manner and without notice and ability to steer clear of a violation. - 105.
-Educators, including Plaintiffs' members, face consequences of enforcement.
+- 192. To avoid cuts to this funding and additional liability that the Certification Requirement imposes, many educational institutions will take steps to suppress any expression or curtail any practices that could be construed to violate the DCL in ways that injure educators and school districts, including Plaintiffs and their members.
+Because the DCL's terms are wholly vague, enforcement of its prohibitions can only occur in an arbitrary and discriminatory manner and without notice and ability to steer clear of a violation. - 193.
+Educators, including Plaintiffs NEA and NEA-NH's members, face consequences of enforcement.
 Most states provide for processes in which teachers are subject to discipline, including suspension and termination of employment or of their teaching license or certification.
 As just a few examples: - (a) In New Hampshire, a licensed educator may face discipline, reprimand, suspension, nonrenewal, or revocation of their teaching credentials for violating the Code of Conduct.
 N.H.
 Code Admin.
 R. ED.
 511.02(a)(2).
 The Code of Conduct prohibits a wide range of behaviors including discrimination.
 Id. at 510.01-03.
 Complaints against educators can be initiated by anyone including parents, students, superintendents and principals, and law enforcement.
 Investigations, either formal or informal, must be initiated any time possible misconduct comes to the attention to the New Hampshire Department of Education, including through means such as news articles or social media postings.
 Id. at 511.01(a).
-Furthermore, the Code of Conduct requires educators to
+Furthermore, the Code of Conduct requires educators to report suspected violations of the Code, and failure to do so is itself a violation of the Code.
+Id. at 510.05(a) & (f).